 Natural Gas

 With no fumbling for matches or kindling, this fuel is ready-to-go at the push of a button.
-The adjustable flame can range between a low flicker or large and roaring in an instant.
+The adjustable flame can range between a low flicker or a large and roaring fire in an instant.
 These fire features produce no embers, smoke, or ash – and are completely safe for cooking.
-Natural gas requires a permanently installed gas line, ideal for permanent fire designs, and best installed with your landscape design.
+Natural gas requires a permanently installed gas line, ideal for permanent fire designs, and is best installed at the same time as your landscape design.
 There’s no need to replenish the fuel, and it’s available even when there’s a power failure.

-Very similar to the natural gas option in features and benefits, propane is a great substitute especially when the fire feature is added after your landscape or patio is already installed.
-Because there’s often no permanent gas line to the propane fire pit, it’s usually more portable.
+Very similar to the natural gas option in features and benefits, propane is a great substitute, especially when the fire feature is added after your landscape is already installed.
+Because there’s often no permanent gas line to a propane fire feature, it’s usually more portable.
 Design considerations must be made for concealing propane tanks, however.
 Also clean-burning and safe for cooking, these smokeless options can often be converted to work on natural gas – or vice versa.

 Concerns

 When selecting the style, fuel, and design, numerous concerns must be addressed.
-Safety is preemptive, from a design that prevents guests and toddlers from burns to fuel concerns.
-Protect fuel lines from digging and other damages, and be aware of fuel safety especially others’ attempts to add fuel to a gel or liquid fire feature while burning.
+Safety is preemptive, from a design that prevents guests and toddlers from burns to general fuel considerations.
+Protect fuel lines from digging and other damages, and be aware of fuel safety, especially others’ attempts to add fuel to a gel or liquid fire feature while burning.
 Lava rock fire pits (and other dispersion media like rocks or glass) can become hazards if not suitably selected.

-As previously mentioned, both fuel replenishment and waste streams (or lack thereof) play a role in design.
+As previously mentioned, both fuel storage and post-burn cleanup (or lack thereof) play a role in design.
 Custom fire pits can utilize a variety of construction materials – metal, wood, rock/boulder, cut stone, concrete, and may or may not utilize a fire pit insert.